-Ohio is home to nearly 1 million small businesses, and these companies employ 46% of the Buckeye State’s workforce.1 Business insurance protects their investment and employees.
+Ohio is home to nearly 1 million small businesses, which employ 45% of the Buckeye State’s workforce.1 Business insurance protects their investment and employees.

-Many small business owners and self-employed individuals carry general liability insurance, also called commercial general liability or business liability by insurance companies.
+Many small business owners and self-employed workers in Ohio carry general liability insurance, also called commercial general liability or business liability by insurance companies.

-For example, an office park owner accuses a self-employed dog walker in Columbus of allowing a dog to destroy a flower bed, causing several hundred dollars worth of damage.
-General liability coverage would help the dog walker pay for some of the property damage.
+For example, an apartment complex owner accuses a Columbus dog walker of allowing a canine to destroy a flower bed, causing several hundred dollars worth of damage.
+General liability coverage could help the dog walker pay for the property damage.

-Cleaning business and contractors can add tools and equipment insurance to their general liability policy.
-This coverage helps replace important business gear that is lost, stolen or damaged.
+Cleaning businesses and contractors can add optional tools and equipment insurance to their general liability policy.
+This coverage can help replace important business gear that is lost, stolen or damaged.

-Ohio requires businesses with employees to carry workers’ compensation insurance.
+Ohio requires businesses with one or more employees to carry workers’ compensation insurance.

 Unlike most states, Ohio operates an official state workers’ compensation fund that assists employees who are injured on the job.
 Two-thirds of businesses in the state pay into this fund to help injured employees cover medical bills and recoup lost wages.2